evanrosa/wine-ML-capstone-2018/README.md

 ## Project Objective(s)

 #### Description
 Our final project asks you to apply your skills to a business problem of your choice.
 The capstone is an opportunity for you to demonstrate your new skills and tackle a pressing issue relevant to your team, division, or organization.
-You’ll generate a hypothesis, analyze data, and generate a working model, prototype, solution, or recommendation.
+You’ll generate a hypothesis, analyze internal data, and generate a working model, prototype, solution, or recommendation.

 #### Deliverables
-You will get structured guidance throughout the course.
+You will get structured guidance and designated time to work throughout the course.
 Final project deliverables include:

-- Project Proposal: Describe your chosen problem and whether you have access to relevant data.
+- **Project Proposal**: Describe your chosen problem and whether you have access to relevant data.
-- Project Brief: A summary of your initial analysis and next steps in order to get assistance from your instructional team.
+- **Project Brief**: Share a brief summary of your initial analysis and next steps in order to get assistance from your instructional team.
-- Technical Notebook: Submit a cleanly formatted Jupyter notebook (or other files) documenting your code and process for technical/peer stakeholders.
+- **Technical Notebook**: Submit a cleanly formatted Jupyter notebook (or other files) documenting your code and process for technical/peer stakeholders.
-- Presentation: Present a summary of your business problem, approach, and recommendation to an audience of non-technical executive stakeholders.
+- **Presentation**: Present a summary of your business problem, approach, and recommendation to an audience of non-technical executive stakeholders.

 ---